 4. Controlling behaviour

-If you have a first date with a man that orders food for you while you’re sitting across from him or cuts the waiter off in mid-speech to tell him the exact requirements of his meal, the red signals should be flaring.
+If you have a first date with a guy that orders food for you while you’re sitting across from him or cuts the waiter off in mid-speech to tell him the exact requirements of his meal, the red signals should be flaring.
 This guy is a control freak.
 You should be able to speak when you want and act when you want – not at the risk of him trying to “be a man” or whatever he is trying to put on.
-I have seen guys do this in restaurants – while the woman sits timidly, the man barks orders to the waiter for both of them, without consulting her first, assuming her tastes and getting her what he thinks she should have.
+I have seen guys do this in restaurants – while the woman sits timidly, the man barks orders to the waiter for both of them, without consulting her first, assuming her tastes and getting what he thinks she should have.
 Poor form, poor behaviour.
-Do not spend time with men or women like this.
+Do not spend time with guys or gals like this.

 5. Not supporting you